pkuhugo/pkuhugo.github.io/_posts/2020-08-14-lithology-facies.md

 8 |PS| 6,7,9
 9 |BS| 7,8

-Here's the depth profiles for the fine well-log measurements and the corresponding facies label:
+Here's the depth profiles for the fine well-log measurements and the corresponding facies label:<br>
 ![alt]({{ site.url }}{{ site.baseurl }}/images/04_facies/01_profiles1.png)

 Distribution of the training data by Facies:<br>
 ![alt]({{ site.url }}{{ site.baseurl }}/images/04_facies/02_distribution.png)

 The crossplots are used to visualize how tow features vary with rock type.
-We created a matrix of crossplots to visualize the variation between log measurements in the data set.
+We created a matrix of crossplots to visualize the variation between log measurements in the data set.<br>
 ![alt]({{ site.url }}{{ site.baseurl }}/images/04_facies/03_crossplot.png)

 # Feature engineering